Euler systems and relative Satake isomorphism: Local computations

 We no longer suppose $X$ is homogeneous.
 Instead, we work in the strongly tempered case, namely $\check{G}_X=\check{G}$.
 We state a conjectural analogue of Theorem~\ref{thm:InverseSatake}.
 In the case when $F$ is an equal-characteristic local field, the conjecture minus the final part is known by the main theorem of \cite{SakWang}.

 In this case, we have $\mb{A}=\mb{A}_X$, so we can drop the subscript $X$ from all combinatorial data.
 Moreover, $\delta_{(X)}=1$ and $\delta_{P(X)}=\delta$.
-Finally, all elements of $\Theta_X^+$ are in degree 1 by the recipe constructing them.
+Finally, all elements of $\Theta_X^+$ have $d_{\check{\theta}}=1$ by the recipe constructing them.
 Therefore, the following is the exact analogue of Theorem~\ref{thm:InverseSatake}, with the final statement playing the role of \cite[Statement 7.1.5]{SakSpherical}.

 \begin{conj} Let $\Theta_X^+$ be the multiset of weights of $\check{\mb{A}}$ denoted by $\mathfrak{B}^+$ in \cite[Theorem 1.1.2]{SakWang}, then

 Moreover, all weights of $\Theta_X^+$ are minuscule as coweights of $\mb{G}$. \end{conj} \begin{proof}[Proof in the equal-characteristic case] All references in this proof are to \cite{SakWang}.
 Define the Radon transform $\pi_!$ by the expression